 In 2014, we packed up the family and headed south to Savannah for spring break.
+We spent the second half of this vacation on Hilton Head Island.
 This was our first big vacation with all three kids (ages 11, 4 and two), and thus, it seems appropriate that my first family adventure blog post should be about this particular trip.

 All aboard!
 The trolley tours were a wonderful option for us.
 You could hop off and on at various stops throughout the beautiful city of Savannah.
 The kids enjoyed riding a trolley (something we don’t have in our home town), the adults enjoyed the interesting tidbits of information from the tour guide, my husband enjoyed not having to drive (and park) in the heart of town, and everyone enjoyed resting their feet for a bit during the ride.
 We were allowed to hop on/off at any of the designated stops throughout the day, and the trolleys took us within an easy walking distance of every destination that we wanted to see/visit.